 Banco de Sabadell is another large Spanish banking group, with its headquarters Alicante, Spain.
 The city where it was founded, is still in the name of the bank, Sabadell which is a province of Barcelona.
 It began as a venture to finance local industries but later focused on commercial banking.
 It was a large banking network with 2310 branches in Spain and 53 international branches, all over the world.

 The Spanish bank, Bankia is a consolidated bank founded in 2010.
 The consolidated bank has assets worth over 212 billion euros.
 The merging banks were Caixa Laietana, Caja Segovia, Caja Madrid, Bancaja, Caja Canarias, Caja Ávila, and Caja Rioja.
-The Fund for Orderly Bank Restructuring has 100% ownership of Bankia since the economic downturn in 2011.
+The Fund for Orderly Bank Restructuring has had 100% ownership of Bankia since the economic downturn in 2011.

 6. Banco Popular Español

 Banco Popular Español is one of the TOP banks in Spain.
 It was founded in 1926 but in 2017, it was bought by Banco Santander.
 It still operates and provides commercial banking, asset management, insurance, and real estate investments.
 It has its headquarters in Madrid and has clients in Portugal, Mexico, and the US.